 National Volunteer Week runs from 17-23 May and celebrates the significant contribution of Australia’s almost six million volunteers.
 Each year volunteers dedicate over 600 million hours to help others.

-Last year, hundreds of people volunteered with MCM: being companions to older people via our Community Visitors Scheme; mentoring young people to learn to drive through the L2P Learner Driver Program; or becoming a friend to a person with a disability.
+Last year, hundreds of people volunteered with MCM: being companions to older people via our Community Visitors Scheme; mentoring young people to learn to drive through the L2P Learner Driver; or becoming a friend to a person with a disability.

 We spoke to two volunteers, Narelle and Hannah, who are members of our Community Visitors Scheme.
 Volunteers are paired up with elderly people, who may be lonely or isolated, living in Government-funded aged care homes or in their own home and receiving a home care package.
 Narelle and Hannah told us about the friendships they have made with the older people they support and what they enjoy most about volunteering.